juliabebekh/rsschool-cv/cv.md

 My main goal is to become a good Front-end developer.
 Previously, my professional activity was not related to the IT sphere: I graduated from a technical university with a degree of engineer-economist and have been working as an industrial procurement specialist for more then 2 years.
 My strengths are responsibility, attention to details, ability to learn and organize myself.

 **Skills:**
-* Basic knowledge of HTML, CSS, JS.
+* Basic knowledge of HTML, CSS, JS, Figma.
 Advanced Adobe Photoshop user.

 **Code examples:**
 At the moment I have no code examples, but I will definitely include them later.